mhubrig/PiVision/README.md

 Additions:
 Installation for OpenCV and config options were setup for the user in the new install script.
-Custom config allows for a standardized install
+Custom config allows for a standardized install.